jadametz/README/First1on1.md

 __From your peers? (outside the team)__

-> A network to lean on, similar to my manager, that isn't my manager.
+> A network to lean on and learn from.